gbeckers/sound/DESIGN.rst

 Options for collections of sounds:
 - ChunkedSnd: continuous, but divided over multiple files
 - FragmentedSnd: discontinuous
-- SndDict: dictionary of single sound
+- SndDict: dictionary of single sounds

 json '.snd' files hold all info.